What happens if my child becomes unwell at school?

 The NHS advice states: If you have any of the main symptoms of coronavirus:

-If children present with, or complain of symptoms of coronavirus (persistent cough, high temperature, lack of taste or smell) we will isolate them in the staff room.
+If children presents with, or complain of symptoms of coronavirus (persistent cough, high temperature, lack of taste or smell) we will isolate them in the staff room.
 Staff supervising the child will remain outside the staff room door which will be left open for ventilation and stay at least 2m from the child where possible.
 Staff will wear a mask to supervise the child and an apron and gloves if needing to be closer than 2m.

 Children in their group will be moved outside or to a place inside if possible while the area they have worked in is cleaned.